 In the stations, especially at Châtelet, you may come across large 10 piece big bands, taking advantage of the underground acoustics.

 The homeless often take shelter from the outside elements on the benches as commuters sprint down the long tunnels, adorned with white bevelled tiles, commonly known as ‘métro tiles’.
+You can buy building design suite 2020.

 Apart from the daily activities that take place along the long corridors, there are a few notable Paris Métro stations that offer rare and unique decorative entrances.